quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

 1. Where does this custom creation take place?
-If in the catalog administrative interface, need to be explicit with screenshots
+If in the catalog administrative interface, need to be explicit with screenshots If in the console, clear steps.
-2. Need for Quilt to enable secure catalog mode
+2. Need for Quilt to enable secure search in catalog 2.1.
+How is this done?
+  2.2.
+Any other registry changes on our side?
 3. Any other specifics related to `assume role cross-account`?
   3.1.
-The is currently nothing in the docs about `cross-account`
+There is currently nothing in the docs about `cross-account` access
 4. Registry role needs to be trusted via trust policy 4.1.
 Also need `AssumeRole` permission via identity policy 4.2.
 Add another policy to register role and make registry maintain this policy based on unmanaged roles we have in admin 4.3.
 [Aneesh Q] How does the registry know which unmanaged roles to include in the policy?
     4.3.1.
 [Sergey A] Include them all?
-5. All that needs to be set up for cross account policy to work
+5. Limitations of `ListObjects` / 403

 ## Original